osuosl/ganeti_webmgr/docs/source/dev/developers.rst

     git clone git://git.osuosl.org/gitolite/ganeti/ganeti_webmgr

 Note that this is a read-only clone, commit access requires an account on our gitolite server.
-You must be `Submitting Code`_ and establish a relationship with us prior to being granted commit access.
+Once you have established a relationship with us and submitted some code via email or pull requests, (see `Submitting Code`_) you can be considered for commit access to the master rpositiory.

 When you have write access: